lookback/meteor-emails/README.md

 ### Previewing and Sending

+`lookback:emails` makes it easier to preview email designs in your browser.
+And you can even interface with you database collections in order to fill them emails with *real data*.

+It's also possible to *send* emails to yourself or others for review in a real mail client.

 Noticed the `route` property on the template?
-That's for showing your email in the browser.
 It uses Iron Router's server side routes under the hood.

-It expects a `path` property (feel free to use any of Iron Router's fanciness in here) and an optional `data` function providing the data context (an object).
+The `route` property expects a `path` property (feel free to use any of Iron Router's fanciness in here) and an optional `data` function providing the data context (an object).
 The function has access to the same scope as Iron Router's `action` hook, which means you can get a hold of parameters and the whole shebang.

 **Two routes** will be added: